t1mmyt1m/t1mmyt1m/README.md

 ## Hi there as you can see, I'm super N00B 👋

 ### t1mmyt1m
-> studying cyber sec.. interested in crypto, forensics, rev
+> studying cyber sec.. interested in crypto

 <details>
     <summary><b> Blog ✏ </b></summary>